ole/swiftui-layout-inspector/README.md

 ## Requirements

-iOS 16.0 or macOS 13.0 (requires the `Layout` protocol).
+iOS 16.0 or macOS 13.0 (because it requires the `Layout` protocol).

 ## Instructions

 1.  `import LayoutInspector`

+2. At the top of the view tree you want to inspect, insert `.inspectLayout()`.

-2. Add `.debugLayout()` at each point in a view tree where you want to inspect the layout algorithm (what sizes are being proposed and returned).
+3. Insert `.layoutStep("View label")` at each point in a view tree where you want to inspect the layout algorithm (what sizes are being proposed and returned).
+This is necessary to inject the helper "views" that observe the layout process.

-3. At the top of the view tree you want to inspect, add `.startDebugLayout()`.

-See the README of the demo app for a complete example.

 ## Acknowledgements